-Great Britain held a referendum on 23 June 2016 on future membership of the European Union (EU) and the majority voted to leave the EU.
+Great Britain held a referendum on 23 June 2016 on its future membership of the European Union (EU) and the majority voted to leave the EU.
 In the short term this decision has led to a huge amount of political and economic uncertainty.

-It is certain that this result has had an immediate impact on financial markets and the funding positions of Defined Benefit pension schemes including Gwynedd Pension Fund.
-The full, longer-term impact remains to be seen.
-Following a Brexit vote financial markets responded even more dramatically to the result than expected.
-Markets moved sharply and the pound hit a 30 year low against the dollar.
+It is certain that this result has had an immediate impact on financial markets and the funding positions of defined benefit pension schemes including Gwynedd Pension Fund.
+The full longer-term impact remains to be seen.
+Following the Brexit vote, financial markets responded even more dramatically to the result than expected.
+Markets moved sharply and the pound hit a 30-year low against the dollar.

-Defined benefit schemes are a long-term business and an immediate reaction to short term market volitality is not appropriate.
+Defined benefit schemes are a long-term business and an immediate reaction to short-term market volatility is not appropriate.
 Continued volatility is likely in the short term as investors decide what the result means for different investments.

-The pension fund investments reported in these accounts are based on valuations at 31 March 2016 which have fallen by the 23 June and no adjustment has been made to reflect the current fall.
+The pension fund investments reported in these accounts are based on valuations at 31 March 2016 which have fallen by 23 June and no adjustment has been made to reflect the current fall.